eea/eea.rancher.catalog/templates/converters/README.md

 <pre>
 $ mysql -u root -p
-$ create schema quartz; (name should be the one used in quartz.db.url)
+$ create schema quartzDbName; (name should be the one used in quartz.db.url)
 </pre>